gemserk/animation4j/README.txt

 	animation4j-componentsengine

 		This module provides implementations of animation4j core module to be used with components engine project.

 	animation4j-slick

-		This module provides implementations of animation4j core module to be used with Slick2D.
+		If you are already using Slick2D, this module provides you with specific classes to easier your work with animation4j.

 	animation4j-examples